 When you want to build a new habit, expect no results in the beginning.
 If you are serious about mastering a new skill, just keep inching towards your goal.
 One step at a time.
 Let me share with you the three golden rules of building any new habit:

 1. Practice: Practice.
 Practice.
 Practice.
-When you are bored, practice a bit.
+When you are bored with life, practice a bit.
 When you think you are tired of practicing, refresh your practice.
 When you feel you can’t go on, practice a bit more anyway.
 Gradually increase the intensity, quality, and duration of your practice.